roohmeiy/Learning-java/README.md

 - Can contain both abstract and concrete methods
 - Cannot be instantiated directly
 - Used as a base for inheritance
+- In Java, when a class inherits from an abstract class, it has two choices:
+    - Implement all abstract methods – If the subclass is a regular (concrete) class, it must provide implementations for all abstract methods of the abstract parent class.
+    - Remain abstract – If the subclass doesn't implement all abstract methods, it must itself be declared as abstract, and then its own subclasses must provide implementations for the remaining abstract methods.

 ## Two ways to achieve abstraction
 - **Interface** (better)